 Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Exchange Act).

-Yes No X
+Yes o No b

-Indicate the number of shares outstanding of each of the issuer's classes of Common Stock, as of the latest practicable date.
+Indicate the number of shares outstanding of each of the issuer s classes of Common Stock, as of the latest practicable date.

 Shares

 Outstanding at

-Class September 30, 2005
+September 30, 2005